-Here are some tips for using a pipe cleaner or other nose wire to make the top edge of the cloth face mask fit more closely to your face.
+Here are some tips for using a pipe cleaner, floral wire, or other nose wire to make the top edge of the cloth face mask fit more closely to your face.

 Disclosure: some of my posts contain affiliate links.
 If you purchase something through one of those links I may receive a small commission, so thank you for supporting SewCanShe when you shop!
 All of the opinions are my own and I only suggest products that I actually use. 🙂